Stefanie Haidner

-Stefanie Haidner (born 18 November 1977) is a retired Austrian tennis player.
+Stefanie Haidner (born 18 November 1977) is an Austrian former tennis player.

 In her career, she won 18 doubles titles on the ITF Women's Circuit.
 Her career-high WTA singles ranking is 232, which she reached on 23 February 2004.
 On 19 July 2004, she peaked at No. 165 in the doubles rankings.

 Haidner made her WTA Tour debut at the 2003 Linz Open, partnering Adriana Jerabek in doubles, but lost her quarterfinals match against fellow Marion Bartoli and Silvia Farina Elia.
 And at 2008 Gastein Ladies, partnering Hülya Esen in doubles, they lost in the first round.

 Haidner retired from the professional tour 2015.